facebookresearch/spdl/docs/source/best_practice.rst

 We recommend to separate the source and process and make them additional public interface.
-(Also, as descibed above, we recommend to not convert each item into ``Tensor`` for the performance reasons.)
+(Also, as described above, we recommend to not convert each item into ``Tensor`` for the performance reasons.)

 .. code-block::